boyter/dcd/README.md

 1 filter by extension
 2 filter out matches of the first x lines
 3 filter
+4 ignore same file IE only process different
+5 save to pbm file but only for file to file or single file compare match 6 ignore the first X lines
+7 comment string to ignore till non ignore is spotted

 1600 MB for about 100,000,000 million lines